 Heimreich, William B. Against All Odds: Holocaust Survivors and the Successful Lives They Made in America.
 New York: Simon & Schuster, 1992.

 Kirschmann, Doris, and Sylvia Savin.
 “Refugee Adjustment—Five Years Later.”
 The Jewish Social Service Quarterly 30, no. 2 (Winter 1953): 197–201.

 Smith, Lyman Cromwell.
-Three Hundred Thousand New Americans (1957).
+Three Hundred Thousand New Americans.
+New York: Harper, 1957.